aarpon/hrm_docs/docs/user/GettingStarted.rst

   (see :ref:`signal_to_noise_ratio` for further help).

   **Create a new parameter template (elaborated)**:
-  Follow the instructions of the previoius step to create a new template.
+  Follow the instructions of the previous step to create a new template.
   Once in the template editor select a deconvolution algorithm (CMLE is a good choice) and an SNR.
 Follow the instructions of the embedded SNR estimator for a hint on the SNR of your images.
 Set the background mode to